machal/cssmine-content/content/fallback-strategy-css3.md

 or apply a different code structure.

 Here feature detection comes into play.
 However, I would like to express a mild outrage over using browser detection.
-You may ask: "What the hell is browser detection"?
+You may ask: “What the hell is browser detection”?
 In the past, by using CSS hacks or detecting User Agent signature we were able to pinpoint a particular browser that does not understand certain properties.
 That was OK to do when there were two or three older versions of Internet Explorer.